 It is true that if you take in more calories than you can burn, it will store on the body as fat.
 So I’m not saying that your calories shouldn’t be controlled.
 What I’m saying is that there is a lot more to think about.
 Getting the right nutrients will help your body use the energy efficiently, so choosing nutrient dense foods is important.
 Keeping your metabolism going throughout your day will also help ensure that you are in fact burning what you should be- and that requires actually eating enough calories throughout the day instead of too little and all at once.
 I’m also not a big believer in counting calories.
 It’s not something you’re going to do for the rest of your life, and there are other ways to control your calories and make sure you’re getting an appropriate amount that is an actual way of life instead of dieting and counting forever.

 Knowing what your body needs is so individual, and the path towards ending the calorie count is difficult to do alone.
 If you want some help, contact me by clicking below to learn more about working together!
-You can also sign up for my newsletter and be sure to follow me on social media!
+You can also sign up for my newsletter to receive my free Snacking for Your Metabolism download, and be sure to follow me on social media!